tbfouts/antares/README.md

 ## Installation
 In order to successfully run this demo, the following is required:

-* Installation of Qt 6.2 or later (project was developed with Qt 6.7.X)
+* Installation of Qt 6.8.3
 * Installation of Qt Creator
 * Installation of Qt Design Studio
 * Build/Install Qt Designer Components